Paul von Hindenburg: Analysis of political career and cultural impact

 After overseeing Germany's crushing victory at Tannenberg, Paul von Hindenburg became the center of a massive personality cult that persisted throughout his life.
 Henceforth, he was lauded as the living ideal of German masculinity and patriotism.
 According to historian Anna Menge:

-The intensity, longevity, striking political and social breadth, and political deployment of the adulation for Hindenburg—in short, the power of the Hindenburg myth from 1914 until 1934 and beyond—was a political phenomenon of the first order....The Hindenburg myth was one of the central narratives in German public discourse during the First World War, the Weimar Republic, and the early years of Nazi rule.
-The striking polyvalence of the narrative—it extolled not only right-wing notions of authoritarian leadership but also more bi-partisan national values, such as salvaging something positive from war and defeat and self-affirmation in the face of crisis—meant that Hindenburg's myth could be deployed by different groups, at different times, and for different purposes.
+The intensity, longevity, striking political and social breadth, and political deployment of the adulation for Hindenburg — in short, the power of the Hindenburg myth from 1914 until 1934 and beyond — was a political phenomenon of the first order [...]
+The Hindenburg myth was one of the central narratives in German public discourse during the World War I, the Weimar Republic, and the early years of Nazi rule.
+The striking polyvalence of the narrative — it extolled not only right-wing notions of authoritarian leadership but also more bi-partisan national values, such as salvaging something positive from war and defeat and self-affirmation in the face of crisis — meant that Hindenburg's myth could be deployed by different groups, at different times, and for different purposes.
 Although promoted first and foremost by German nationalists, especially in Weimar's early years, some elements of the Hindenburg myth had considerable cross-party appeal.
 That his initiation as a mythical figure rested on national defence and a battle fought against the arch-enemy of German Social Democracy, Tsarist Russia, had endeared him to many on the moderate left from 1914 onwards.

 During World War I, the most celebrated tribute to Hindenburg was a 12 m wooden likeness erected in Berlin.
 What admirers paid to drive in nails—ultimately 30 tons of them—went to war widows.
 Smaller versions were erected throughout Germany.
 The wooden images and his photographs invariably portray a resolute, indomitable warrior, wearing a stern likeness.